Abhishek214/Apparel-Recommendation-System/README.md

 Extract the formal document name, agreement type, and any alternative titles or defined terms for the agreement.

 ### 3. Access to Records
-Extract all provisions about record access rights, reporting obligations, record maintenance duties, information sharing permissions, and data usage rights.
+Extract ALL provisions related to records throughout the document, including: (a) access rights to investment records, ledgers, and books by administrators, custodians, or partnerships; (b) periodic and special reporting obligations to general partners or other parties; (c) record maintenance and preservation requirements; (d) ownership of records and property rights; (e) information sharing permissions and authorizations; (f) compliance-related record requirements; (g) prompt delivery or surrender of records upon request; (h) statistical information provision obligations.

 ### 4. Client Name
 Extract all entity names that are clients, including primary partnerships/funds, subsidiary entities, general partners, and any entities listed in annexes or schedules.